‘Little People, Big World’: Amy Roloff’s Boyfriend Attacked Once More On Social Media

-The boyfriend of Little People, Big World matriarch, Amy Roloff, is on the hot seat once again after the popular reality TV show star shared photos from their recent Valentine’s Day date.
-The divorced mother of four seems to be painting a target on Chris Marek’s back every time Amy would post anything about their relationship on social media.
+The boyfriend of Little People, Big World matriarch Amy Roloff is on the hot seat once again after the popular reality TV show star shared photos from their recent Valentine’s Day date.
+The divorced mother-of-four seems to be painting a target on Chris Marek’s back every time she posts anything about their relationship on social media.

 Amy shared a series of photos of herself and Chris, who she affectionately called “My Valentine.”
 The two spent Valentine’s Day, their second together, at the beach in Pacific City.